 There are two types of ceramic cookware; pure and ceramic coated.
 Pure ceramic is what naturally comes to mind what we think of ceramic cookware.
 Clay earthenware with an enamel glaze.
 While coated ceramic cookware is relatively new.
 A thin layer of ceramic coating applied to a metal base.

 I believe simple is best when it comes to ceramic cookware.
 Le Creuset makes pure ceramic cookware, the main materials used are clay and sand quartz.
 When the correct percentages of sand and clay are mixed (which I’m sure would be a tightly held secret) the clay is pressed into molds for the desired shape and size.

 After this, the process of vitrification occurs at approximately 1915 degrees Fahrenheit.
 Then to get the glossy look and nonporous surface, the cookware is subjected to a glazing process.
 Pure ceramic cookware can also be referred to as classic ceramic cookware.

 Ceramic coated cookware is constructed from different kinds of metal such as aluminum, which is then coated with a film of polymer substances that have the same appearance as ceramics.
 The external coating contains several components including various color pigments, non-stick elements, binders, and strengthening agents.

-Unlike pure ceramic, since the external coating is manmade, it disintegrates and fades away over time, which causes the exposure of the metal base.
+Unlike pure ceramic, coated ceramic cookware, deteriorates and can fades over time, which causes the exposure of the metal base.
 Depending on how often ceramic coated cookware is used, and cleaned.
 It can serve you for as long as 5 years as long as care is maintained.